JacksonKuo/blog/_posts/2026-6-20-app-qol-certs.markdown

 echo '0 4 * * 0 root openssl x509 -checkend 2592000 -noout -in /var/lib/rancher/k3s/server/tls/client-admin.crt || systemctl restart k3s' > /etc/cron.d/k3s-cert-rotate
 ```

-Every Sunday at 4am, as `root` run `openssl x509` with option `-checkend` what will see if cert is expired in 30 days (2592000 secs) and if true, restart k3s service.
+Every Sunday at 4am, as `root` run `openssl x509` with option `-checkend` which will see if cert is expired in 30 days (2592000 secs) and if true, restart k3s service.